 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
+Visit your doctor or health care professional for regular checks on your progress.
 You will need regular pelvic exams, breast exams, and mammograms.
 If you are taking this medicine to reduce your risk of getting breast cancer, you should know that this medicine does not prevent all types of breast cancer.
 If breast cancer or other problems occur, there is no guarantee that it will be found at an early stage.